Baytown, Texas: Primary and secondary schools

 Baytown is served by the Goose Creek Consolidated Independent School District.
-Based in Baytown, the district has 14 elementary schools (grades K–5), 5 junior highs (grades 6–8), 3 high schools (grades 9–12), a career center, and two alternative centers for education.
+Based in Baytown, the district has 14 elementary schools (grades K–5), 6 junior highs (grades 6–8), 3 high schools (grades 9–12), a career center, and two alternative centers for education.
 The district serves all of Baytown, Highlands, outlying areas of East Harris County, and a small portion of western Chambers County.
 The three local high schools are Robert E. Lee (opened in 1928), Ross S. Sterling (opened in 1966), and Goose Creek Memorial High School (opened in 2008).

-Stallworth Stadium is the home for varsity football and soccer for GCCISD as well as for the annual Bayou Bowl.
-The stadium seats approximately 16,000 fans, making it one of the largest high school sports venues in the nation.
+Stallworth Stadium is the home for varsity football and soccer for GCCISD.
+The stadium seats approximately 16,000 fans, making it one of the largest high school sports venues in the state.
 It recently underwent a press box renovation in 2009, as well as an innovation in 2006 when artificial turf and a huge scoreboard were installed.
 On a campaign stop for the 1976 presidential election, President Gerald Ford attended a Robert E. Lee High School fall football game.

 The immediate area has four private schools.
 These include: Baytown Christian Academy, Chinquapin Preparatory School, Light House Baptist Academy, and the Roman Catholic Archdiocese of Galveston-Houston’s St. Joseph Regional Catholic School.

 Transportation

 Harris County Transit provides public transportation.
 The Baytown Park and Ride lot is located on the western side of San Jacinto Mall.
 Harris County Transit also offers a bus line that runs along Decker Drive, Garth Road, North Main Street, Baker Road, and Rollingbrook Drive connecting most of Baytown's major shopping areas with Lee College.

 Greyhound Bus Lines operates the Baytown Station at Baytown Travel Express.

 Baytown Airport is a privately owned general aviation airport in unincorporated Harris County located north of Baytown.
 RWJ Airpark is a privately owned airport three miles (5 km) east of Baytown in Beach City.
 The closest airports with commercial airline service are William P. Hobby Airport and George Bush Intercontinental Airport in Houston.

 Baytown is served by Metropolitan Transit Authority of Harris County, Texas (METRO) express route 236 Maxey Road/Baytown during the rush hours, sending commuters to Downtown Houston.

-Baytown is linked to Interstate 10 (see map) by State Highway 146 (Lanier Freeway) and Spur 330 (Decker Drive).
+Baytown is linked to Interstate 10 (Baytown East Freeway) by State Highway 99 (Grand Parkway), State Highway 146 (Lanier Freeway) and Spur 330 (Decker Drive).
 It is also linked by the Fred Hartman Bridge, which crosses into the city from nearby La Porte; the bridge was built in 1995, replacing the Baytown Tunnel, to allow a deeper ship channel.